sangavivp/Machine-Learning-Projects/InsuranceAssessment/README.md

 To build a predictive model to classify the risk for a Insurance Applicant.

-I have given an overview of this project [here](http://bit.ly/2GAnhVE_InsuranceProj).
+I have given an overview of this project as a video [here](http://bit.ly/2GAnhVE_InsuranceProj).

 ## Background Information